pivotal/docs-tap/cli-plugins/insight/add-data.hbs.md

 - `image add`
 - `source add`

->**Note** If you are not using a source commit or image file, you can select either option.
+If you are not using a source commit or image file, you can select either option.

 ## <a id='example1'></a>Example #1: Add an image report